 How to identify an overwatered FLF:

 - Are you checking the top two inches of soil are mostly dry before watering?
 Fiddle Leaf Figs like to mostly dry out between watering.
-A good rule to measure is by only watering again when the top 2″ is dry.
+A good rule to go by, is to only water them when the top 2″ of soil is dry.
 A reliable moisture meter can help you with a watering schedule if you are new to looking after these plants.

 - Are you watering your FLF more than once a week?
 While how often you water will depend on your environmental factors, as a general rule, FLFs won’t need more than a weekly water.